Did you know that it is 50% easier to sell to existing customers than to acquire new ones?

 Here are a few other ways to get to know the needs of your customer a bit more proactively:

-There are several things that you should focus on improving in your subscription ecommerce business:
+There are several things that you should focus on improving in your subscription ecommerce business, such as:

-- Delivery — make sure (if it’s within your logistical control) that you’re delivering your products on time each month, damage-free.
+• Delivery: Make sure (if it’s within your logistical control) that you’re delivering your products on time and damage-free.

-Make the whole experience as intuitive as possible so subscribers can simply go to your website and easily swap products, skip an order or change the delivery schedule.
+Make the whole experience as intuitive as possible so subscribers can simply go to your website and easily swap products, skip an order, or change their delivery schedule.

-Providing supplement information that is helpful (and flexes your delightful brand tone) will go a long way toward convincing subscribers to stick with your subscription service.
+Providing supplemental information that is helpful (and flexes your delightful brand tone) will go a long way toward convincing subscribers to stick with your subscription service.

 You need to remind your customers why they chose you in the first place.